 As the bangle traverses the thumb area, you will feel a lot of resistance, and that’s okay; it’s normal for the hand to resist something smaller than its usual dimensions.
 Do not try to bear down on the bangle, because you are going to hurt yourself.

-I don’t have a plastic bag at the moment; what else can I use?
+If I don’t have a plastic bag at the moment; what can I do?

 How to remove a tight-fitting bangle?